practicingruby/practicing-ruby-paid/posts/v7/003-stats.md

-# A humble introduction to exploratory data analysis

-Many people never develop strong data analysis skills, mostly due to a lack of formal training in statistical modeling.
-For someone who has spent a good chunk of their career building web applications, the idea of going back and learning a lot of abstract mathematical principles might seem a bit intimidating.
-This is only natural, particularly because there is always so much to learn, and so little time to do it in.

-But because we now live in a deeply data-driven world, programmers will need to develop a stronger understanding of how data analysis techniques can be used to transform raw data into useful information.
-Although we may end up leaving the heavy statistical modeling to specialists and domain experts, we can and should learn how to do some basic data exploration tasks on our own.

-In this article, I will walk you through a small data analysis project that I put together to practice these skills.
-Along the way, I'll share some helpful tools and techniques that you can make use of in your own projects.

-## Setting the stage

 One human quirk that fascinates me is the huge disparity between our moment-to-moment experiences and our perception  of past events.
 This is something that I've read about a lot in pop-psych books, and also is one of the main reasons that I practice insight meditation.
 However, it wasn't until I read Daniel Kahneman's book "Thinking, Fast and Slow" that I realized just how strongly separated our *experiencing self* is from our *remembering self*.

 In both Kahneman's book and [his talk at TED 2010](http://www.ted.com/talks/daniel_kahneman_the_riddle_of_experience_vs_memory.html), he uses a striking example comparing two colonoscopy patients who recorded their pain levels periodically throughout their procedure.
 From the data he shows, the first patient has a much shorter procedure and reports much less pain overall during the procedure than the second patient.
 However, when asked later about how painful the procedure was, the first patient remembered it to be much more unpleasant than the second patient did.
 How can that be?